JohnPMills/modern-saturn/content/blog/2020-consultation.md

   extra: []
 layout: post
 ---
 > This statement has two aims.
-The first is to highlight positive ways in which gaming could be used to **enhance depression literacy** and **help-seeking behaviours **in **gamers**.
+The first is to highlight positive ways in which gaming could be used to **enhance depression literacy** and **help-seeking behaviours** in gamers.
 The second is to provoke wider discussion across the various stakeholders (e.g., gamers, mental health practitioners, academics) as to the ways in which we can incorporate gaming to enhance mental health literacy more broadly.

-# **Introduction**
+# Introduction

 The World Health Organization estimates that approximately 6–8% of young people live with depression.
 Mental disorders more broadly, account for the highest proportion of disease among young people worldwide, with depression soon poised to become the largest single contributor to the burden of disease globally.
 Half of all lifetime mental health issues emerge by the age of 14 and three quarters by the age of 24.
 As such, adolescence is a critical time for the development of mental health literacy and support.
 If left unsupported, depression can contribute to early mortality and increased morbidity and has a significant negative impact on the quality of life and future vocational success for young people.